ResourcesBooksDisclosure: This post may contain affiliate links. If you buy something we get a small commission at no extra cost to you(learn more )

 Over the course of this book you’ll learn a lot about observation and drawing to exaggerate while still holding onto something unique about the subject.

 And if you’re looking for a more comprehensive caricature guide check out Proko’s new caricature course covering all this stuff with HD video exercises.
+We wrote a detailed review of that course if you wanna learn more about it.

 Each chapter is split up by the type of animal focusing on individual features of each creature.
 In total the book hits just over 200 pages and it’s full of great advice for new cartoonists.